AdobeDocs/learning-manager.en/help/migrated/authors/feature-summary/xapi.md

    ![](assets/appregistration.png)

-1. Define the&nbsp;scope for the application.
+1. Define the scope for the application.

    * If **[!UICONTROL Admin role xAPI read and write access]** is enabled, the Admin is able to post and get xAPI statements and documents.
    * If **[!UICONTROL Learner role xAPI read and write access]** is enabled, the Admin is able to post and get xAPI statements and documents.